Rats! You’ve received the dreaded “thank-you-for-your-interest-but…” letter, and you are very disappointed.

 View This as a Temporary Setback

 If you really liked the people and the organization, do not cross them off your list of potential employers.
-Consider this rejection a speed bump in your job-search efforts.
+Consider this job rejection a speed bump in your efforts to find a new job.

 NOTE!
 This is not a permanent rejection.
 They did NOT say go away — we would never, ever hire you!

 They did say — we’re not going to hire you for THIS job at this point in time.
 BIG DIFFERENCE!